 Legal Basis Our legitimate business interest in managing consumer inquiries and improving our processes and products, as well as your consent for special category data which may be collected in some adverse event cases.

-Retention Period From 0 to 10 years, depending on the nature of the inquiry, our legitimate interests for processing the data, and our legal obligations.
+Retention Period From 0 to 10 years, depending on the nature of the inquiry, our legitimate interests in processing the data, and our legal obligations.

-Types of Data Email, name, phone number, address, identifiable photos or videos, sometimes other data.
+Types of Data Email, name, phone number, address, identifiable photos or videos, and sometimes other data.

 Why We Collect This Data To test our product ideas and learn about your preferences and practices so that we can improve our products and the lives of our consumers.